 As if clambering up to a perch high above the ground wasn't terrifying enough, high divers would leap, perform a trick - a couple of flips maybe - and splash into sometimes dangerously shallow pools for a shot at applause.

 To up the ante, some divers at the CNE set themselves on fire before taking the jump.
 The falling, burning man made for some spectacular photography as well as a stunning performance.

-The Freak ShowBelieve it or not, freak shows of various kinds ran at the CNE until the early 70s.
-Under the stewardship of Conklin, the Ex had a distinctly seedy element that, like it or not, is long gone today.
+Similarly bizarre were the freak shows.
+Believe it or not, freak shows of various kinds ran at the CNE until the early 70s.
+Yes, the Ex had a distinctly seedy element that, like it or not, is now long gone.

 Now considered completely gauche, the touring attractions often featured people who were extremely overweight or underweight, suffering from serious disabilities, or unable to find work in any other field because of their condition.

-Cars were still a relative rarity on Toronto's streets, though they were a hugely popular exhibit at the Crystal Palace, when these pictures were taken, and horses were still common working animals as well as a viable mode of transportation.
+Cars were still a relative rarity on Toronto's streets, though they were a hugely popular exhibit at the Crystal Palace, when these photos were taken, and horses were still common working animals as well as a viable mode of transportation.

 At the Ex, performers wowed spectators with daredevil tricks and perfectly synchronized dance routines all from the back of well-trained horses.

 One particular 500-pound, big-eared visitor to the Ex was apparently able to waterski, or at least withstand being pulled behind a boat.

 When they weren't wrestling with water craft, the elephants were used in circus acts, parades and countless other highly dubious roles.
 Off duty, the animals were also available for a bit of old-fashioned gawping.

 Bike stunts like auto polo were exactly what it sounds like.
 A game of polo - complete with mallet and ball - with stripped-down, two-man cars instead of horses.